Kieron graduated from Vanderbilt University in 2000 with a BA in Psychology. He tends to read and write a lot during New

 Should you choose to put your home first, here are a few ideas that may help you:

 - Focus on a specific room or area within your house.
 Trying to take on your whole living area at one time can be intimidating, and it may end up leaving you feeling defeated at the end of the night.

 - If your projects involve moving furniture, make sure you use furniture sliders.
 You can even make your own by cutting small squares made out of cardboard.
-Just slide them under the corners of your furniture, and you can move it around without needing another person's help.
+Just slide them under the corners of your furniture, and you can move them around without needing another person's help.

 4. Write Letters to Your Friends and Family

 The end of the year is the perfect time to reflect on what you have done and share your accomplishments with your friends.
 Rather than meeting up with them for drinks or sitting in front of Facebook all night, try breaking out a pen and paper and writing them an actual letter.

 - Use the time to come up with an annual update.
 Let your friends know about everything that happened every month throughout the year and what you plan to do in the upcoming year as well.
-If you have a chance, include some photos of yourself that your friends can put up in their home.
+If you have a chance, include some photos of yourself that your friends can put up in their homes.

 - If a handwritten update seems daunting, send a short email instead.
 Everyone loves getting real snail mail that isn't related to bills, but if you can't handle writing your update, then at least take a few moments to email your closest friends and family.
 It can keep open the lines of communication and possibly help you start planning for next year's New Year's Eve activities!